MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 ---
 # Interop between Kaizala and Microsoft Teams

-Kaizala-Teams interop is an initiative that will help your organization complete the workflows between your inner loop (for example, information workers) and your outer loop (for example, vendors).
-The overarching goal here is to let Kaizala users chat with Microsoft Teams users.
+Kaizala-Teams interop enables organizations to connect information workers who collaborate and communicate using Microsoft Teams with mobile-only workers using Microsoft Kaizala.
+With interop, a field worker can initiate a chat from Microsoft Kaizala with a desk worker using Microsoft Teams and can send or receive messages seamlessly.

-We are starting with enabling interop on all text messages in [organization chats](https://support.office.com/article/organization-chats-and-groups-in-kaizala-c8a7855c-d232-4914-811c-f6708734dcc3).
-Our intent is to expand to enable interop with Teams-only users, for all message types and groups.
+This feature enables interop on all text messages in [organization chats](https://support.office.com/article/organization-chats-and-groups-in-kaizala-c8a7855c-d232-4914-811c-f6708734dcc3).
+This feature will expand to enable interop with Teams-only users, for all message types and groups.
 Watch this article for details about improvements in the interop feature.

 ## How interop works with Microsoft Teams

 ### Conditions for interop to work

 For the first phase, users must be registered on both Kaizala and Microsoft Teams.
-We are working to enable interop between Kaizala and Teams-only users.
+The ability to enable interop between Kaizala and Teams-only users will be coming.

 ### Set up interop with Microsoft Teams